Code-Institute-Submissions/Flask-Revuu-It/readme.md

   2. Commit all your files and type in the same terminal window **git push heroku master**.

   #### 8: Open Deployed App in Heroku
-  1. Click on **Open app** in the Heroku account, the application will open in a new tab
+  1. Click on **Open app** in the Heroku account, the application will open in a new tab within the browser
-  2. The live hosted app can be seen in the browser

   #### 9: How to Run the App locally
   1. Open your terminal command window
   2. Type in **python3 app.py** to run the app.
 Open a web browser and point it to localhost 0.0.0.0:5000 (port 5000)

 ## Credits

 ### Content